Client Complaint Policy

 2. What Will Happen Next

 2.1 You will receive a letter acknowledging your complaint.
-You can expect to receive our letter within one working day of receiving your complaint.
+You can expect to receive our letter within two working days of receiving your complaint.
 If we need any further clarification about the issues you have raised in your letter, we will ask for further details at this stage.

 2.2 We will record your complaint in our central register and open a file for your complaint.
 We will do this within three working days of receiving your complaint.